Corruptcouch/dead-letter-office/docs/dead-letter-office-stories.md

   templates first**; the machine has 4.6 templates and this story fails until that is fixed.
 It is also the one unverified leg of the `net10.0` override (arch §1.4).

-**E3 is now waiting on a ruling, not on code.** E3-04 is done and nothing else in the epic is
-unblocked: E3-01 and E3-06 both hang off **gap 4 — what a post physically is** — and E3-02, E3-03
-and E3-05 hang off E3-01 in turn.
-E3-08 additionally wants **gap 2** settled.
-Those two answers are the cheapest thing anyone can do for this epic right now.
+**E3 is no longer waiting on a ruling — gap 4 is settled** (2026-08-25, arch §5.3.1), which unblocks E3-01 and with it E3-02, E3-03, E3-05 and E3-06. **E3-08 still wants gap 2**, and that is
+now the only ruling this epic is short of.

+**But E3 reaches its own stories through E4, and the chain has one open link.** E3-01 depends on **E4-05**, which depends on E4-01 ✅, E4-04 ✅ and **E4-02**.
+So the path is **E4-02 → E4-05 → E3-01**, and **E4-02 is unblocked today** — its dependencies, E4-01 and E3-04,
+are both done.
+It was missing from this list before the ruling because nothing downstream of it could start; that is no longer true, and it is now the highest-leverage story in Tier 1.

 **Do not start** E0-03 (blocked on E0-01), E3-10 (a held fix, and Gate 2 has not reported), or anything in Tier 2 — Gate 1 can still invalidate it, which is rung 1 of `AGENTS.md`.